remy29/scheduler/README.md

 ## About

 Simple scheduler app.
-A project exploring how to use React front end UI library and various development environments such as Storybook and Webpack.
+A project exploring how to use React front end UI framework and various development environments such as Storybook and Webpack.
 Uses Jest and Cypress for extensive testing.

 ## Screenshots